ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Optional
 {: .label .label-blue }

-Specifies the delay (in milliseconds) to wait after the user stops typing before triggering the Autosuggest API call.
+Specifies the delay (in milliseconds) to wait after the user stops typing before triggering the new Autosuggest SDK API call.
 This helps reduce the number of API requests made during rapid typing.

-**Note:** A value of `0` disables debouncing, meaning the Autosuggest API will be called on every input change once the `minChars` threshold is met.
+**Note:** A value of `0` disables debouncing, meaning the new Autosuggest SDK API will be called on every input change once the `minChars` threshold is met.

 ```js
 inputBoxConfigs: {